Pure Main Banner

 Guest and Staff Education Programmes

 In partnership with the community, we have developed a range of recycling and upcycling activities and workshops for guests to promote ‘green living’.
 These include recycling candles and natural soap-making, as well as staff programmes to stimulate continuous innovation on our sustainability and conservation initiatives.
-Between March 2019 and December 2020: 23 workshops with local artisans on craft and sustainable practices were conducted, 200 bars of soap have been upcycled and 247 concrete bricks have been produced from upcycled glass.
+In the year 2022: 17 workshops with local artisans on craft and sustainable practices were conducted, 3,021 candles were produced from used candles, 94 concrete bricks have been produced from upcycled glass, and more.

 Initiatives